 Is grief a natural response to death for some people?
 An individual imagines the grief of those he is survived by, and typically insert themselves in that scenario imagining it as if it were their family or them grieving the loss of a father, daughter, husband or sister.
 The feeling is fleeting.
 It doesn’t serve as motivation to gather outside the Staples Center and cry to grieve the loss of a person that doesn’t constitute any loss to these people’s lives.

 People work themselves into grief.
 Initial thoughts typically relate to how they should respond, and considerations of how they are expected to respond and how that response will be received by others.
 They focus on the details of the event and consider from the perspective of affected people.
 They play the event in their head but from their perspective, with their loved one’s instead of Kobe and his daughter.
 What we imagine causes us to experience the feelings we anticipate we’d feel if we were in that situation.
-The grief may be real, but it’s manufactured.
+The grief may be real, but it’s manufactured, willfully, based on how people subconsciously believe it will cause them to appear to others and to themselves.

 The mind is always set to an objective that produces positive feelings.
 In addition to the positive feelings caused by the perception of increasing your value to others, which increases the value you have of yourself, by asserting qualities of compassion that is valued by the collective, there are other inherent benefits to the grief.
 In causing yourself to feel sad, you feel good because you associate the act of expressing grief for someone’s loss with compassion, and it boosts your self worth, even if the grief was contrived, but you’re not conscious of it beyond perhaps a few thoughts in the beginning which are suppressed and forgotten.